JavaScript Required

 501c3 501(c)(3) Approval Timeline Explained

-The IRS publishes estimated processing ranges, but those numbers are optimistic when compared to real world filings, and sometimes it's inflated to prevent people calling in.
+The IRS publishes estimated processing ranges, but those numbers are optimistic when compared to real world filings, and it's always inflated to prevent people calling in.
 The honest range for full Form 1023 approval is typically two to six months.
 The outliers happen when founders send in hand waving narratives, unrealistic budgets, and bylaws that look like they came from a franchise support group.

-Factors That Speed up Your 501c3 501(c)(3) Approval Timeline
+Factors That Speed Up Your 501c3 501(c)(3) Approval Timeline

 The second factor is your narrative description of your activities for the Form 1023.
-The IRS does not want marketing hype or philosophical storytelling.
+The IRS doesn't want marketing hype or philosophical storytelling.
 They want a detailed, structured explanation of your activities that proves you serve a defined public purpose.
 If your narrative is vague or sounds like a grant proposal draft, expect a long wait.

 The third factor is your financials.
 If your budget looks like you invented numbers to appear responsible, the IRS will return the application with questions.
 They want financial projections for Form 1023 that make sense.
 They want expenses tied to activities.
 They want to understand how you will survive year one without violating every financial rule in the code.